rguzvic/guzvara/README.md

 ## Additional configuration

-You can add colours to specific named events by adding the colours section to your config.
+You can add colours to both calendars and specific named events by adding them to your config.
 Colours are specified as [named CSS3 colours](https://developer.mozilla.org/en-US/docs/Web/CSS/named-color).
 For example, to colour events for your bin calendar, you might use:

 ```
 icalendar:
   calendars:
     - entity_id: calendar.bins
       secret: yourSuperSecret
+      colour: black
   colours:
     - name: "Recycling"
       colour: green
     - name: "Food waste"
       colour: brown
 ```

+This will colour the event "Recycling" as green, "Food waste" as brown and the calendar itself (usually this is used as the default event colour) as black.

 ## Known issues
 None.